zingolabs/zingolib/README.md

 rpcpassword=xxxxxx

 rpcport=18232
-rpcallowip=0.0.0.0
+rpcallowip=127.0.0.1
 ```
+Reset your working directory to your `zingolib/reg/`

+`zcashd` works in regtest with the following invocation (with explicit pathes - you will have to adjust to your own path):
+`./zcashd --printtoconsole -conf=/zingolib/.zc/zd/zcash.conf --datadir=/zingolib/.zc/zd/ -debuglogfile=/zingolib/.zc/zd/debug.log -debug=1`

-In another terminal instance, navigate to your `lightwalletd` directory, and run
+In another terminal instance, working from the same `zingolib/reg/` directory run:
-`./lightwalletd --no-tls-very-insecure --zcash-conf-path ~/.zcash/zd/zcash.conf --data-dir ~/.zcash/zd/ --log-file ~/.zcash/ld/lwd-log --log-level 7`
+`./lightwalletd --no-tls-very-insecure --zcash-conf-path ./.zc/zd/zcash.conf --data-dir ./.zc/zd/ --log-file ./.zc/ld/lwd-log --log-level 7`
 `lightwalletd`'s terminal output will not have clear success, but the log file will show something like:
 `{"app":"lightwalletd","level":"info","msg":"Got sapling height 1 block height 0 chain regtest ..."}`
+which you can view with `tail -f` or your favorite tool.

-Now you will need to add blocks to your regtest chain if you have not done so previously.
+You will need to add blocks to your regtest chain if you have not done so previously.
-In still another terminal instance in the `zcash` directory, you can run `./src/zcash-cli -regtest generate 11` to generate 11 blocks.
+In still another terminal instance in the `zingolib/reg/` directory, you can run `.zcash-cli -regtest generate 11` to generate 11 blocks.
 Please note that by adding more than 100 blocks it is difficult or impossible to rewind the chain.
 The config means that after the first block all network upgrades should be in place.

-Finally, from your `zingolib` directory, with a release build (`cargo build --release`), you can run:
+Finally, from your `zingolib/` directory, with a release build (`cargo build --release`), you can run:
 `./target/release/zingo-cli --regtest --server=127.0.0.1:9067`
 You should see a single line printed out saying `regtest detected and network set correctly!` and the interactive cli application should work with your regtest network!

-Tested with `zcash` commit `1e6f46`, `lightwalletd` commit `db2795`, and `zingolib` commit `252abe` or better.
+Tested with `zcash` commit `2e6a25`, `lightwalletd` commit `db2795`, and `zingolib` commit `ddf8261` or better.